Vegz78/pqdiag/README.md

 Then, I stumbled across Jonathan Yang's [article on Medium about doing just this from an ESP32-DevKit](https://medium.com/@ttrolololll/printer-pulse-check-to-prevent-dry-ink-with-esp32-devkit-338874d21445), which revealed to me the magic XML that needed to be sent to an HP printer to achieve this, and also which probably was possible to replicate in an http POST command with ```curl```, which comes preinstalled on most Windows (starting with W10), MacOS and Linux installations.

 Lastly, capturing the https package in question from the HP Utility using Wireshark, comparing the captured package to Yang's above mentioned article and similar XML code in the ```hp-pqdiag``` tool in the Fossies opensource [HPLIP (HP Linux Imaging and Printing) repository](https://fossies.org/linux/hplip/base/maint.py), studying a bit ```curl``` and ```cron```, relearning somewhat bat and bash scripting and regex, and playing a little around, it finally resulted in this repo, which I hope will keep my printer operating smoothly going forward by running the scripts biweekly or weekly, and that I also hope others might benefit from...

+Additional thanks to:
+- _MC ND_ on Stack Overflow for showing the way [how to check an argument containing an IP address using regex with ```findstr``` in at bat script](https://stackoverflow.com/a/20301111/12802435)!
+- _Danail Gabensky_ for the superb answer on Stack Overflow on [how to most efficiently check an argument containing an IP address using regex in a bash script](https://stackoverflow.com/a/36760050/12802435)
+- _pilcrow_ for a solution on Stack Overflow for [how to make biweekly cron jobs](https://stackoverflow.com/a/19278657/12802435)!

 ## Prerequisites
 - A device running Windows, MacOS or Linux, preferably always on or able to wake up periodically to run the script